sanamgill/CRWR1100/_posts/2017-08-09-activity-week-nine.md

 Using this memory as if it were your own, describe it in a short narrative.
 (For examples of writing about memory, read [Grain of Truth](http://www.rosslaird.com/grain-of-truth/), which is filled with memories.)

-When you are ready, consider how this narrative might be used in your composition for the class.
-Add your narrative to your notes on GitHub.
+When you are ready, consider your reactions to this memory (which is not your own), and write some reflections about it.
+Add your narrative and your reflections to your notes document on GitHub.
 Commit the changes.